 - system improvements

-Another great reason to upgrade to Windows 10 is that support for older Microsoft OS won’t last forever.
-Support for Windows 7 will only last till 2020.
+Another great reason to upgrade to Windows 10 is that support for older versions of Microsoft OS won’t last forever.
+For example: support for Windows 7 will only last till 2020.
 In other words, you’re likely to have to upgrade sooner or later.
-So why not do it sooner, rather than waiting for your old OS to have performance issues?
+So why not do it sooner, rather than waiting for your current Windows OS to have performance or security issues?

 In a word, yes.
 Microsoft has made it easy for people installing Windows 10 to ‘roll back’ the install if they don’t like the new OS.
 Just make sure you keep the ‘windows.old’ folder that has your previous version of Windows in it.

 Why You Might Not Upgrade to Windows 10